User Community Service Desk Downloads

 Hint for retrieving data via SELECT WHERE for LARGE datasets.

-The following parameters are usable only when DB Persistence (Persistence Layer, section DB Persistence) is used.
+The following parameters can be applied only when database persistence is used.

 nme.db.inList.batchSize